AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 Errors are inevitable and depending on where they happen, you may want to respond differently.

 By default, exceptions that are raised by Event Handlers are logged, and processing continues with the next events.
 Exceptions that are thrown when a processor is trying to commit a transaction, update a token, or in any other other part of the process, the exception is propagated.
-In case of a Tracking Processor, this means the processor will go into error mode, releasing any tokens and retryin at an incremental interval (starting at 1 second, up to max 60 seconds).
+In case of a Tracking Processor, this means the processor will go into error mode, releasing any tokens and retrying at an incremental interval (starting at 1 second, up to max 60 seconds).
 Subscribing processor will report a publication error to the component that provided the Event.

 To change this behavior, there are two levels at which you can customize how Axon deals with Exceptions: